 Project for Special and Personal Representatives and Envoys of the Secretary-General

-This project was established to preserve and pass on the valuable lessons and experience of Special and Personal Representatives and Envoys of the Secretary-General (SRSGs) and to ensure these are used to refine and enhance UN peace operations.
+This project was established to preserve and pass on the valuable lessons and experience of Special and Personal Representatives and Envoys of the Secretary-General (SRSGs) and to ensure these are used to refine and enhance UN peace operations and UN peace practice.
 The five components have included: 1) the debriefing of current and past representatives through in-depth interviews; 2) the publication of a book for new SRSGs based on a distillation of the major issues raised in those interviews; 3) the production of a set of DVDs/videos of the interviews; 4) a regular seminar for SRSGs and senior UN staff to provide a forum to share experience and lessons and to promote dialogue; and 5) input into the Headquarters briefing programmes for SRSGs based on the recommendations of SRSGs.

 Based on a number of in-depth interviews, a first draft of the book, On Being a Special Representative of the Secretary-General, was prepared for use exclusively within the UN system and provided to all SRSGs and senior Headquarters staff.
 A second edition of the book was subsequently produced and distributed.

 As well, a collection of DVDs of interviews with SRSGs was edited and distributed to all SRSGs and to UN Headquarters.
 Both the DVD collection and the book are given to new SRSGs as part of their briefing process.